 Attendance at a CoE Co-op Seminar is required to begin the enrollment process for ENGR 400.
 Further information for your next steps will be provided during the session you plan to attend.

 To RSVP for an upcoming seminar, please login to your Engineering Careers, by 12twenty account and select “Events” in the left-hand menu.
-Please note that the Winter registration deadline for ENGR 400 is January 18, 2023.

 Co-op students are registered by the ECRC for the terms they are working.
 A co-op assignment will appear on your transcript and there is a registration fee each work term.
 You must be registered by the ECRC to be on an official co-op assignment.
 Please see link below for additional information.